 DH: What’s more important, the rent or your life?
 Needing financial assistance is not a good enough reason to stay in a home with someone who is abusing drugs or alcohol.
 It’s imperative that your home be as stress-free and obviously substance-free as possible to support your own recovery efforts.
 Living with someone that has relapsed and is in active addiction makes this impossible.

 If finances are that critical, find another option.
-Stay with a friend, a family member, contact your sponsor and support groups for suggestions on a safe place to stay within your budget, if there is no avail anywhere, contact a women’s shelter.
+Stay with a friend, a family member, contact your sponsor and support groups for suggestions on a safe place to stay within your budget.
+If there is no availability anywhere, contact a shelter.
 They will take you in and help you get on your feet.
-Staying in that house threatening your life and your recovery is NOT a viable option.
+Staying in that house, threatening your life and your recovery is NOT a viable option.

 All of the questions above emphasize why dealing with the disease of addiction is so difficult.
-Relapse prevention is a huge focus of the recovery process because let’s face it, relapse is part of addiction.
-Destination Hope: The Women’s Program is a Joint Commission accredited drug, alcohol and dual diagnosis treatment facility for women with substance abuse issues in South Florida.
+Relapse prevention is a huge focus of the recovery process because, let’s face it, relapse is part of addiction.
+Destination Hope is a Joint Commission accredited drug, alcohol and dual diagnosis treatment facility for substance abuse in South Florida.